jazlannnn/Weedy_Rice_Classification/README.md

-# Weedy Rice Classification using Flutter
+# Weedy Rice Classification for Mobile Application using Convolutional Neural Network

-This project is still going, it is for my Final Year Project

-Latest update : Convert Yolov5 Classification Model to TFLITE Model